NEW JERSEY

 What Happened

-New Jersey’s Department of the Treasury released its Annual Comprehensive Financial Report for fiscal year 2025, showing the state’s bonded debt has fallen to an estimated $38.6 billion as of June 30, 2025 — down from more than $48 billion as recently as fiscal year 2021.
-The reduction marks the fourth consecutive year of declining bonded debt obligations.
+The New Jersey Department of the Treasury released its annual comprehensive financial report for the 2025 fiscal year, showing total bonded debt fell below $39 billion for the first time in years.
+State government now owes bondholders an estimated $38.6 billion as of June 30, down from more than $48 billion in fiscal year 2021.

 By the Numbers